nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your MediMeet.

 4. Open the `medimeet.jar` file by double clicking on it.
-If a dialog box opens asking 'How do you want to open this file?', choose 'Java(TM) Platform SE binary'.
+(On Windows, if a dialog box opens asking 'How do you want to open this file?', choose 'Java(TM) Platform SE binary'.)
 A window similar to the picture below should appear in a few seconds.
 Note how the app contains some sample data.<br>
     * If you are familiar with terminals and command lines, you can choose to open the file from a command line instead.
 Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medimeet.jar` command to run the application.<br>
    ![Ui](images/Ui.png)
     * As you can see from the screenshot of the application, we have four primary parts in the UI.
 They are:
       * **Command box**: This is where the user types in their commands.
       * **Patient list**: This is the currently shown list of patients with the numbers representing patient index numbers.
       * **Appointment list**: This is the currently shown list of appointments with the numbers representing appointment index numbers.
-      * **Calendar**: Gives a calendar view of appointments on the given date when a specified date is clicked.
+      * **Calendar**: Shows a calendar view of the current month.
+When a date is clicked, it will show a popup detailing the appointments for that day.

-5. Maximize the app for the best user experience with viewing appointments.
+5. Maximise the app for the best user experience with viewing appointments.
+If the app is not maximised, some parts of the application may not be shown on your screen.

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: